ill-di/dinoWorld/docs/GUI_BUILD-Magic.md

   - [ ] Handle image and text responses
   - [ ] Robust error handling and user messaging for API failures

+_See issues.md as the last sub task causes an error.

 _Check off each item as implemented and verified.
 Update with further enhancements as needed._

 _Once all items are implemented and verified, check them off and update this section with the next set of actionables._